 Safely Visiting Sacramento

 Hotels, restaurants, breweries, wineries, retail and other businesses do not have capacity limits, though many are voluntarily reducing indoor seating, asking customers to follow other social distancing procedures and taking other measures to ensure their places of business remain comfortable for patrons and employees alike.
-Some Sacramento-area museums and attractions are currently closed due to the Omicron variant's spread, so it is recommended to contact a business before visiting if you are unsure what is required in their establishments.

 Many Sacramento hospitality businesses have taken a safety pledge to go above and beyond requirements when it comes to cleanliness and sanitation practices.
 For more details, visit the S.A.F.E.
 Sacramento Pledge page on our website.